 - Download Update from PCs on Local Network

 If you have a bandwidth cap on your broadband, it’s better to disable it.
 However, you can choose the send updates to PCs on Local Network, and keep off PCs on the internet.
 It will help you save a lot of data for home and small offices with multiple PCS.

-It gets you into regular update pattern.
-Remember if you opt in to share to PCs worldwide, you also get an update from PCs around you including app updates.
+It gets you into a regular update pattern.
+Remember, if you opt in to share with PCs worldwide, you also get an update from PCs around you, including app updates.

 PCs from Internet and Local Network

 Keep it turned on for PC on the same network and local network.
-These options are like a tradeoff, but if you are on a network which has severe bandwidth restriction, its always reasonable to opt-out.
+These options are like a tradeoff, but if you are on a network that has severe bandwidth restriction, it’s always reasonable to opt-out.